ks379294/cse15l-lab-reports/lab3.md

 (base) administrator@Administrators-MacBook-Pro technical % find ../technical/ -name "chapter-1.txt"
 ../technical//911report/chapter-1.txt
 ```
-Write a sentence or two about what it’s doing and why it’s useful:
+Write a sentence or two about what it’s doing and why it’s useful: In this case, I'm looking for a file called `"chapter-1.txt"`.
+If I know the file's name, but not its path, this is a helpful way to find any given file in the directory.

 ## Command 4